 When people quit this substance, physiological changes occur.
 Within hours the hormonal levels change.
 The levels of insulin will start to decrease, allowing the body to access stored fats to burn for energy.
 After a few days, lipid levels start to drop, especially triglycerides.
 Over a prolonged period, palate changes, and things that used to taste normal later taste unpleasantly sweet, and palate adjust to require a lot less of it to feel satisfied.
 These are some of the benefits one will experience after quitting this substance but not before going through a withdrawal phase.

 The following withdrawal symptoms of sugar addiction may manifest as early as 24 hours after quitting sugar intake:

 - Lethargy or lack of energy

 - Gas and bloating

-Overcoming sugar addiction comes with its withdrawal and detox symptoms which a person needs to be aware of, as well as knowing when to expect them and how to manage them.
-When one removes sugar from the diet, the detox is not necessarily the biggest issue, but the idea that sugar has a drug-like effect on the body.
+Overcoming sugar addiction comes with its withdrawal and detox symptoms, which a person needs to be aware of, as well as knowing when to expect them and how to manage them.
+When one removes this substance from the diet, the detox is not necessarily the biggest issue, but the idea that it has a drug-like effect on the body.
 It is a stimulant, and when taken it away, the body has to adjust and adapt accordingly.

-These are some of the withdrawal symptoms one can almost definitely expect when detoxing from sugar;
+These are some of the withdrawal symptoms one can almost definitely expect when detoxing from sucrose.

-Perhaps the most common side effect of quitting sugar is the sugar withdrawal headache.
-It is often recommended to consume small amounts of sugar to relieve the headaches, preferably from fruits.
-If the headaches are severe, then perhaps quitting cold turkey is not the right choice and one should try a more gradual approach.
+Perhaps the most common side effect of quitting sweeteners is the sugar withdrawal headache.
+It is often recommended to consume small amounts of this substance to relieve the headaches, preferably from fruits.
+If the headaches are severe, then perhaps quitting cold turkey is not the right choice, and one should try a more gradual approach.

 - Muscle pain and aches